 Good Morning, Siblings!

-Today’s readings are 1 & 2 Thessalonians
+Today’s notes are for two days of readings: 1 & 2 Thessalonians

 Today’s notes are a double header so this one post will cover notes for two days.
 Don’t worry, they are brief.